Precanto logo

 True-ups refer to end-of-period adjustments made to financial records to reconcile differences between estimated or budgeted amounts to ensure accuracy.

-Schedule a quick Demo to know how Precanto can help your organization!
+Schedule a demo to learn how Precanto can help your organization.